Anthony Bourdain Dead At 61 In France

 According to Heavy, Bourdain was very frank about his years of drug addiction.
 In a Reddit AMA, Bourdain said that he abused heroin and cocaine.
 When asked what kind of person he was in his twenties, he had a dim view of his former self.

-“I was a complete asshole.
+“I was a complete a**hole.
 Selfish, larcenous, druggy, loud, stupid, insensitive and someone you would not want to have known.
 I would have robbed your medicine cabinet had I been invited to your house.”

 Bourdain said that your body is not a temple, it’s an amusement park.